Frequently Asked Questions (FAQ)

 Unfortunately, we are unable to offer technical support for DIY users independently at this time.
 Please refer to our technical support policy for more information.

-• Much easier to build: perfect for beginners
+- Much easier to build: perfect for geeks and hobbyists

-We provide open-source documentation, schematics, and firmware for E-D001 as well.
+We provide open-source documentation, schematics, PCB layouts and firmware for E-D001 as well.
 Many users have successfully built this model as an entry point into the world of seismic sensing.

 Check out E-D001 for more details.